Homemade Halloween Costume Ideas

 Channel your inner R2-D2 with this Robot Costume

 Here’s your chance to get really creative!
-The robot costume can be customized with lots of different gadgets or scrap items you have in your home—think wire whisks for ears, screws or nuts/bolts for detail, bottle caps or lids as buttons—you name it.
-We used sink strainers for the robot eyes, flexible dryer vent ducts for arms, and disposable stovetop liners to display the ‘gauges’ (we printed these out, but you can draw your own, too!).
+The robot costume can be customized with lots of different gadgets or scrap items you have in your home – think wire whisks for ears, screws or nuts/bolts for detail, bottle caps or lids as buttons, you name it.
+Our version uses sink strainers for the robot eyes, flexible dryer vent ducts for arms, and disposable stovetop liners to display the ‘gauges’ (we printed these out, but you can draw your own, too!).
 Brass brads are great for attaching the gauges and are easily found in the office supply section at Wal-Mart.
-For more custom robot ideas, here’s another great version from Paging Fun Mums.
-She scoured a local recycling center for most of her decorations--brilliant!
+This homemade Halloween costume gives you room to be resourceful and creative.

 Get your game face on by creating a Rubik’s Cube Costume